Chinese official urges more contacts with Taiwan politicians | Taiwan News

 Yu made the remarks in an address at the opening of the annual session of the Chinese People's Political Consultative Conference, which advises the rubberstamp parliament, whose annual session begins Sunday.

-China cut off contacts with Taiwan's government following the inauguration last May of Taiwan's independence leading President Tsai Ing-wen.
+China cut off contacts with Taiwan's government following the inauguration last May of Taiwan's independence-leaning President Tsai Ing-wen.
+Despite years of economic inducements from Beijing, few in Taiwan are receptive to China's calls for political unification and most favor their current state of de facto independence.

+Taiwan, a former Japanese colony, split from China amid civil war in 1949.